gryphonshafer/Quizzing-Rule-Book/content/rule_book/scoring.md

 : Label for whatever quiz event triggered the run of the procedure; possible values are: "question", "foul", "timeout", "sub-in", "sub-out", "challenge", "unreadiness", and "unsportsmanlike"

 **Quiz Type**
-: Current quiz type, defined under the *Quiz Process/Types of Quizzes* section
+: Current quiz type, defined under the *Quiz Process, Types of Quizzes* section

 **Current/Next Question Form**
 : Current or next question "form" such as: "Standard", "Toss-Up", and "Bonus"